MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/enrichment-leadspace.md

 To configure Leadspace, the following prerequisites must be met:

 - You have active Leadspace license and the “perpetual key” (referred to as **Leadspace token** in Customer Insights).
-Contact directly to [Leadspace](https://www.leadspace.com/products/leadspace-on-demand/) for details about their product.
+Contact directly [Leadspace](https://www.leadspace.com/products/leadspace-on-demand/) for details about their product.
 - You have the [Administrator](permissions.md#administrator) role in Customer Insights.
 - You have [unified customer profiles](customer-profiles.md) for companies.